-Full-time (regular) out-of-state residents must pay an additional tuition fee of \$450.00 each semester at the time of registration.
-Part-time out-of-state resident students pay a prorata share of this fee (refer to residency information below).
+Full-time (regular) out-of-state residents must pay an additional tuition fee of \$450.00 each semester at the time of registration which is non-refundable and non-deferrable.
+Part-time out-of-state resident students pay a prorata share of this fee which is (\$37.50 per semester hour).
+(Refer to residency information below.)